Library Facilities Master Plan

 Surveys -- The Library conducted a survey to gain more in-depth insight into what residents want from their public library.
 More than 1,200 residents responded to the survey with responses from 28 zip codes across the city.

-Community Meetings -- The Library is hosting community meetings during the development of the Library Facilities Master Plan.
-This will include meetings to share the final report with the public.
+Community Meetings -- The Library is hosting community meetings during the development of the Library Facilities Master Plan to ensure the plan aligns with community needs.

 Focus Groups -- The Library conducted 8 focus groups with a range of audiences including current library customers, D.C. residents who do not currently use the library, Spanish speaking residents, teens and others who may face barriers to accessing library services.